Gemcitabine and cisplatin chemotherapy

 Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
 A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
 Contact your doctor straight away if you have any of these symptoms.
 A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-Some other medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
-This includes medicines you can buy in a shop or chemist.
+Some medicines, including the ones you can buy in a shop or chemist, can interact with or be harmful when you are having chemotherapy.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 GemCisplat may affect your fertility (being able to get pregnant or father a child).
 If you are worried about this, you can talk to your doctor or nurse before treatment starts.